sushmaakoju/research-experience/faqs.md

-# Frequently Asked Questions <br>
+# Frequently Asked Questions/False Allegations as Questions (FAQs)

-Sushma Anand Akoju, she/her/hers, May 2025
+**Sushma Anand Akoju, she/her/hers, May 2025**

-**Written based on FAQs received and answered by: Sushma Anand Akoju (she/her/hers) <br>
+**Written and answered by: Sushma Anand Akoju (she/her/hers)**

+This document addresses frequently asked questions and false allegations I have received.
+It demonstrates that regardless of how many FAQs or false allegations arise, my work, values, and goals remain consistent and unchanged.
+Though desperate times do need desperate measures, but it certainly does NOT imply bypassing violations, academic misconduct and violation of academic, legal and institutional policies.

+**Proactive measures**

+- Due to previous experiences with authorship concerns, potential plagiarism/copyright threats, hazing, and coercive behavior, I implemented additional protective measures before sharing all of my projects on Github.
+I proactively recorded each feedback received, of which only a couple of comments that were relevant to Natural Language Understanding/Neurosymbolic methods and my study focus were implemented.
+- No consent given to anyone to share with others or make false claims.
+I worked with my attorney to have an exhaustive documentation and verification to safeguard myself from any such potential threats.
+- If anyone making false claims/false complaints of authorship for my works, they are getting themselves in legal trouble due to forensically verified authorship.

-Please contact sakoju2014@gmail.com for official verification/ inquiries and for consent.**
+Please contact sakoju2014@gmail.com for official verification, inquiries, and consent regarding any matters discussed herein.

 ## Why FAQs